The Dunkl-Laplace transform and Macdonald's hypergeometric series: Introduction

-In the present paper, we shall establish a generalization of formula \eqref{spherical_Laplace} to the Dunkl setting of type $A_{n-1}$ with arbitrary nonnegative multiplicity.
-Namely, we obtain in Theorem \ref{MacdonaldCherednik} a Dunkl-Laplace transform identity for Heckman-Opdam hypergeometric functions of type $A_{n-1}$ and, more generally, for the associated Opdam-Cherednik kernel.
-The first step will be a rigorous proof of Macdonald's Conjecture (C).
+The first step towards the proof of \eqref{Laplace_G} will be a rigorous proof of Macdonald's Conjecture (C).
 More generally, we shall prove Dunkl-Laplace transform identities for the non-symmetric Jack polynomials in the sense of \cite{Opd95, KS97}, from which \eqref{Mac_C} then follows by symmetrization.
 These non-symmetric identities were already stated in \cite{BF98}, but the proof given there in terms of Laguerre expansions is involved and not fully carried out.
 The proof we are presenting here is completely different and very natural; it is based on a reformulation via Dunkl operators and is carried out by induction, using the raising operator of Knop and Sahi \cite{KS97} for the non-symmetric Jack polynomials.
 The statement for the Cherednik kernel is then obtained via analytic continuation with respect to the spectral variable, and for the hypergeometric function it follows by symmetrization.